-When temperatures drop, velvet is a very good choice for making your sewing projects.
-It is soft, beautiful, comfortable, and comes in a large number of types, versions, colors...
-In short, it is an excellent choice!
-I love using it especially for my dresses, jumpsuits/overalls, and winter skirts worn with tights and boots.
+When temperatures drop, velvet is a great choice for making your sewing projects.
+It is soft, beautiful, comfortable, and comes in many types, versions, colors...
+In short, it’s an excellent choice!
+I especially love using it for my dresses, jumpsuits/overalls, and winter skirts worn with tights and boots.
 It is also suitable for jackets, pants, overalls, and shorts for both children and adults.

-Today, I offer you my tips and tricks to sew it without accidents or headaches because there are a few tricks to know so that sewing velvet goes wonderfully.
+Today, I offer you my tricks and tips to sew it without accidents or headaches because there are a few things to know to make sewing velvet go smoothly.

 1. Choose your pattern

-To sew velvet, like any material, the success of the sewn garment depends a lot on the pattern/material combination.
+To sew velvet, like any material, the success of the sewn garment depends greatly on the pattern/material combination.

 Also, if you decide to sew velvet, be aware that most velvets are thick.
-You must take this thickness into account when choosing your pattern.
-A pattern with many pleats, for example, can create a lot of volume and thicken the silhouette.
+You need to take this thickness into account when choosing your pattern.
+A pattern with many pleats, for example, can create a lot of volume and add bulk to the silhouette.

-Similarly, some velvets have structure, others have a heavy or soft drape... and this must be taken into account in the choice of your pattern to achieve the desired result.
+Similarly, some velvets are structured, others have a heavy or soft drape... and you need to consider this when choosing your pattern to achieve the look you want.

-If you are a beginner, choose patterns in which velvet is recommended as a material to use or choose patterns with a rather straight cut.
+If you are a beginner, choose patterns where velvet is recommended as the material to use or choose patterns with a rather straight cut.

 2. Choosing your velvet

-Under the term velvet are grouped several fabrics that have in common the fact of having been woven in a complex weave called "velvet".
+The term velvet covers several fabrics that share the common feature of being woven in a complex weave called "velvet."
 You will find velvets: short pile, corduroy, panne velvet, burnout velvet, ribbed, quilted,... some contain elastane, others do not...

-In the shop, we have chosen to offer you 100% cotton corduroy velvet and wide wale velvet containing 97% cotton and 3% elastane.
-These are the easiest velvets to sew and suitable for many sewing projects.
+In the shop, we have chosen to offer you 100% cotton corduroy velvet and wide-wale velvet containing 97% cotton and 3% elastane.
+These are the easiest velvets to sew and are suitable for many sewing projects.
 People with an intermediate sewing level do very well with this type of product.
-This will not necessarily be the case with panne velvet or a short pile velvet.
+This may not necessarily be the case with panne velvet or short-pile velvet.

-First of all, when you buy your velvet, inquire about its composition and care instructions at your haberdashery.Velvet must be washed inside out to preserve the fabric and especially its beautiful surface nap.
-A technique used to prewash velvet before sewing it is to sew the selvages right sides together, so the "nap side" will be inside and protected.
+First of all, when you buy your velvet, ask about its composition and care instructions at your haberdashery.Velvet should be washed inside out to preserve the fabric and especially its beautiful surface nap.
+A technique used to prewash velvet before sewing is to sew the selvages right sides together, so the "nap side" will be inside and protected.

-Preferably choose a delicate laundry program, this prevents wrinkling and damaging the fibers.
-Avoid spin programs, velvet does not like them much.
-Flat drying is recommended or at least avoid folding it over a wire, the nap would be irreversibly crushed under the weight...
+Preferably choose a delicate laundry program; this prevents wrinkling and damaging the fibers.
+Avoid spin cycles, as velvet does not like them much.
+Flat drying is recommended, or at least avoid folding it over a line, as the nap would be irreversibly crushed under the weight...

 This weave has the characteristic of combining, in addition to the classic warp and weft threads, one or more additional threads called "nap threads."
 These threads embed themselves in the weft and form loops on the fabric surface (on one side only).
-Due to this presence of loops on only one side of the fabric, as you might have guessed, the two sides of the velvet are very different and will influence how it is worked.
-The wrong side will often have a matte and smooth surface, and the right side will have a surface made of small, short, upright, and tightly packed nap threads in one direction.
+Because of this loop presence on only one side of the fabric, as you can imagine, the two sides of the velvet are very different and will influence how you work with it.
+The wrong side will often have a matte and smooth surface, while the right side will have a surface made of small, short, upright, and tightly packed nap fibers all oriented in one direction.

 The nap has a direction that must be respected for your sewing pieces...